code-experiment/code-experiment-website/readme.md

 ### You Found Something To Do

 - Let the team know what you decided to work on.
+- Hop over to the glo board for either issues or website todos.
 - Assign yourself to that task.
 - Drag that task to In Progress.